sidharth2189/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image5]

+I also used the left and right camera images in addition along with a corrected steering angle value. (steering correction = 0.2)
+This can help the vehicle recover if off-centred.
+Further training data of vehicle weaving into the centre from left and right can be added as augmentation.

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 48216 number of data points.
+I then preprocessed this data by normalizing.
+I divided input pixels by 255 and subtracted the values from 0.5 to mean centre to zero.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 4 since the validation losses did not reduce after that.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.